-Hope for HIE is the premier global resource for neonatal and pediatric hypoxic ischemic encephalopathy (HIE) improving the quality of life for children and families affected by HIE through awareness, education and support.
-Hope for HIE is a registered 501c3 nonprofit organization, based in the United States, serving a global community of families, researchers and clinicians.
+Hope for HIE is the premier global patient advocacy organization for neonatal and pediatric hypoxic ischemic encephalopathy (HIE) dedicated to improving the quality of life for children and families affected by HIE through awareness, education and support.
+Hope for HIE is a registered 501c3 nonprofit organization, based in the United States, connecting a global community of over 7,000 families, researchers and clinicians.